ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Showers and thunderstorms likely.
+         <h3>Overnight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 65, with temperatures rising to around 69 overnight.
-South southwest
+South
-         wind around 5 mph.
-Chance of precipitation is 70%.<br></div>
+         southwest wind around 5 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms before 2pm.
 Partly sunny.
 High near 75, with temperatures falling to around 72 in the
          afternoon.
 West wind 5 to 9 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">